 Marketers often create content based on which messages they think will resonate with leads, without ever hearing an actual sales call.
 But by listening to call recordings, marketers can identify real-world pain points and sales objections.
+With Zoom call transcription, it’s even easier to understand what comes up in conversations.
 Marketing can then craft collateral to help reps overcome those objections.

 Is your Marketing department handing off “qualified leads” to Sales that are far from sales-ready?
 If so, it could mean that leads require more incubation from marketing prior to hand-off.
 Listening to call recordings give marketers insight into lead quality.
 If necessary, marketers can redefine their qualifying metrics to provide Sales with more qualified leads.

 Your sales reps can deliver the best messages in the world, but it doesn’t matter if leads can’t properly understand them.
 We’ve all had conversations where the person on the other end sounded like they were standing on top of Mt.
 Everest.
 It only causes frustration and you are definitely going to miss the point of the call.
 Recording calls enables you to spot-check the audio quality of calls to make sure they are up to your company’s standards.

 Call recording is generally legal on a federal level, but there are specific variances on the rules from state to state.
 Federal law allows call recording as long as one party to the conversation gives consent.
 This would mean that as long as your sales reps are aware their conversations are being recorded, it would not be required by law to make prospects or customers aware that calls are being recorded.